Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Introduction

 While these results seem to disfavour the existence of integrable field theories in AdS$_2$, it is of course possible that they exist, but simply do not have higher-spin charges.
 We will discuss other possibilities in the conclusions.

 We now give an outline of the paper, emphasising the main results of each section.
 We begin in Section \ref{sec:HScurrents} by defining higher-spin charges for the boundary theory as integrals of higher-spin currents contracted with Killing tensors.
 We study the condition of finiteness of these charges near the boundary and analyze in detail the case of massive free fields in AdS, dual to generalized free fields on the boundary.
 Using explicit higher-spin currents in the bulk, we determine the charges' action on boundary operators, justifying integer spacing in the spectrum of primaries.
 In Section \ref{sec:system}, we study the systematics of higher-spin currents and charges in AdS$_2$: after proving that the currents cannot be `partially' conserved in AdS, we construct the associated charges and derive their commutation relations with conformal generators.
-In Section \ref{sec:Consequences}, we study the consequences of higher-spin (HS) charges from the perspective of the boundary CFT.
+In Section \ref{sec:Consequences}, we study the consequences of higher-spin (HS) charges from the perspective of the boundary CT.
 After understanding the algebra of HS charges, we use them to derive Ward identities on conformal correlators.
-We then use these HS Ward identities to prove one of our key results: the absence of perturbative interacting deformations of generalized free fields that preserve the higher-spin charges.
+We then use these HS Ward identities to prove one of our key results: the absence of perturbative interacting deformations preserving the higher-spin charges of generalized free fields with generic scaling dimension.
 In Section~\ref{sec:bulksumrules}, which is slightly out of the main flow of the paper, we turn our attention to the bulk, using HS conservation to derive sum rules that constrain correlators involving bulk fields.

 We then change gears in Section \ref{sec:Virasoro} to consider bulk 2d CFTs with Virasoro symmetry.
 Such theories have an algebra of higher-spin charges, embedded in the universal enveloping algebra of Virasoro.
 We then use conformal perturbation theory to show that, in all but one case, relevant deformations of bulk CFTs triggered by a single Virasoro primary operator break the integer spacing guaranteed by spin-4 charges.
 The exception is the thermal deformation of the Ising model, i.e.\ precisely the generalized free fermion theory discussed above.
+In Section \ref{sec:longrange}, we turn to long-range 1d CFTs (i.e.\ free fields in AdS$_2$ with boundary-localized interactions) and prove that their interacting fixed points cannot preserve any HS charges.
+This further implies the existence of certain operators of protected integer dimension.
 We present our conclusions in Section \ref{sec:Conclusions}.

 Appendix \ref{app:moreboson} contains additional technical results on the generalized free boson theory, Appendix \ref{app:BOPE} studies the boundary operator expansion of HS currents, Appendix~\ref{app:killing} describes the space of AdS Killing tensors and Appendix~\ref{app:detailssumrule} gives further details on the derivation of the sum rules of Section \ref{sec:bulksumrules}.